maichmueller/scmodels/README.md

 The SCM supports a form of informative printing of its current setup, which includes mentioning active interventions and the assignments.
-The function declaration won't be informative if the SCM has been constructed with custom Callables.

 ```python